Fancade-Club/club/README.md

-# Fancade Club
+# Dittocade Club

-The Fancade Club is a worldwide community of Fancade enthusiasts.
+The Dittocade is a worldwide community of Fancade enthusiasts.
 Join and become a member today!

 ## Building